ASN.1: Module and constraint

 This change constrains trackingNumbers to have a value between 0 and 199 inclusive, and questionNumbers to have a value between 10 and 20 inclusive.
 The size of the questions array can be between 0 and 10 elements, with the answers array between 1 and 10 elements.
 The anArray field is a fixed length 100 element array of integers that must be in the range 0 to 1000.
 The '...' extensibility marker means that the FooHistory message specification may have additional fields in future versions of the specification; systems compliant with one version should be able to receive and transmit transactions from a later version, though able to process only the fields specified in the earlier version.
 Good ASN.1 compilers will generate (in C, C++, Java, etc.) source code that will automatically check that transactions fall within these constraints.
 Transactions that violate the constraints should not be accepted from, or presented to, the application.
 Constraint management in this layer significantly simplifies protocol specification because the applications will be protected from constraint violations, reducing risk and cost.

+The above examples only make use of syntax from X.680.
+More advanced constraints from X.682 are not used.